-We went to Walt Disney World in Orlando, Florida, in 2017, and had three days of tickets to see the four parks, so we felt under pressure to make every minute count, and we were all exhausted by the end of it.
-This time we had five days to see two parks and we were staying on-site, so it meant we could enjoy the parks at a much more relaxed pace.
+When we went to Walt Disney World in Orlando, Florida, in 2017, and had 3 days of tickets to see the 4 parks, we felt under pressure to make every minute count, and we were all exhausted by the end of it.
+This time we had 5 days to see 2 parks and we were staying on-site, so it meant we could enjoy the parks at a much more relaxed pace.

 On a couple of days we went first thing for Extra Magic Time, which means we got to enter the parks from 8.30am-9.30am.
 In the afternoon, we went back to the hotel for a swim and returned in the evening for a meal.
 However, on our last full day we spent a whopping 12 hours in the parks, and I felt by that point we had done almost everything we wanted to.

-We took a more relaxed approach partly because it was so hot during our visit – if you went at a different time of year and were happy to spend long days in the park each day, I think two to three days would be enough.
+We took a more relaxed approach partly because it was so hot during our visit – if you went at a different time of year and were happy to spend long days in the park each day, I think 2-3 days would be enough.

-A trip to Disneyland Paris is a dream holiday for many people and it’s not cheap.
+A trip to Disneyland Paris is a dream holiday for many families and it’s not cheap.

-There are often special offers running throughout the year (see the end of this piece for a current offer), so if you are planning a trip, I think it’s worth holding out for these rather than just paying full price.
-Our four-night break cost a bargain £1,300 at the four-star Newport Bay Club Hotel, with room only, and five days’ park tickets in the first week of the school summer holidays in July 2018, so it’s worth looking out for special offers.
+There are often special offers running throughout the year, so if you are planning a trip, I think it’s worth holding out for these rather than just paying full price.

-You can also go at other times of the year when it’s cheaper and you can also stay at one of the less expensive Disney hotels, or one of the non-Disney hotels in the area, which would bring the price down further.
+For cheaper packages, consider visiting at other times of the year when prices are lower, and look at staying at one of the less expensive Disney hotels, or one of the non-Disney hotels in the area.

 Are there any downsides to Disneyland Paris?